 Cyberattacks have been a growing threat in healthcare over the past year and there is no end in sight.
 In fact, one Georgia University Hospital reported defending against 550 cyberattacks on their Epic MyChart system each day – 20% of them coming from emails to staff.

 However, not all attacks are defended.
-In 2019, 41.4 million patient records were compromised – almost three times more than 2018, and the COVID-19 pandemic heightened this in 2020 as many healthcare workers moved to virtual workspaces.
+In 2019, 41.4 million patient records were compromised – almost three times more than in 2018, and the COVID-19 pandemic heightened this in 2020 as many healthcare workers moved to virtual workspaces.
 Recent survey results suggest that 1,500 healthcare providers are vulnerable to data breaches of 500 or more records, representing a 300% increase over 2019.

 While every health system continues to tighten down on controls to prevent cyberattacks (virus and malware protection, software patching, spam filtering), every employee – nurse, AP clerk, maintenance worker, etc. – must do their part to reduce the human error aspect.
 After all, even secure technological systems can be thwarted by untrained or inadvertent actions.